mahartmann/negationminpairs/README.md

 # A Multilingual Benchmark for Probing Negation-Awareness <br/> with Minimal Pairs
-This repository contains our Multilingual Benchmark for Probing Negation-Awareness with Minimal Pairs, presented in our CoNLL 2021 paper.
+This repository contains the data for our Multilingual Benchmark for Probing Negation-Awareness with Minimal Pairs (CoNLL 2021).
+The idea of our work is to provide multilingual datasets that allow to investigate the extent to which pre-trained language models are aware of the semantics of negation markers.
+The datasets are manually derived from the multilingual XNLI datasets, and consist of minimal pairs of NLI examples that only differ in the presence/absence of a negation marker.
 For more information, checkout the associated video presentation and poster.

 The following files are provided: